acdphp/data-guard/README.md

 - `:` - key separator, hierarchy of keys to match from root to child.
 - `[]` - array indicator, DataGuard will look inside each of the values instead of directly looking for the next key.

-### Conditions
-- Conditions can be formatted into 3 types:
-1. `"*"` - means it will match all from the given resource.
-2. `[[operator, value]]` - this will match the given resource directly to the search value.
+## Search (optional)
-3. `[[search_resource, operator, value]]` - instead of matching the given resource directly, you can pass another resource (same formatting as resource) as the first index of condition to match against the operator+value. search_resource will be searched through and matched, but the process point will still be on the given resource.
+- instead of matching the given resource directly, you can pass another resource (same formatting as resource) as the first index of condition to match against the operator+value. search_resource will be searched through and matched, but the process point will still be on the given resource.
-- All conditions in an array must match to be considered positive.
-Tip: Running OR condition means running DataGuard with another set conditions
+- if not provided, last node of resource will be matched.

-### Condition Operators
+##  Operators (optional)
 ```
 1. =     : equals
 2. !=    : not equals